 “Four Seasons in One Dementia Day” is our series of four dementia-friendly community activities over four seasons.

 Winter 2018: 3 x Pop-Up Soup Cafes

-One-day Pop-up soup cafés will appear in Wauchope, Laurieton and Port Macquarie, based on the popular Japanese “Order of Mistakes’ restaurant.
-Students from Newman Senior Technical College will prepare the soups under the tutelage of the chefs at St Agnes Parish Food Services.
+One-day pop-up soup cafés were held in Wauchope, Laurieton and Port Macquarie, during July.
+Students from Newman Senior Technical College prepared the soups under the tutelage of the chefs at St Agnes Parish Food Services.

-Workers and the wider community are invited to: pop in to the pop-up cafe; warm up; buy a delicious $5 soup; be served by someone living with dementia; pick up a brochure or two and a bread roll and feel good that all proceeds are going towards the purchase of outdoor garden furniture for the Port Macquarie “Memory Garden”.
+Workers and the wider community 'popped in' to buy a delicious $5 soup and be served by someone living with dementia.
+A very successful event and all proceeds are going towards the purchase of outdoor garden furniture for the Port Macquarie 'Memory Garden'.

 Autumn 2019: ArtWalk

 ArtWalk is an annual Council event that brings a sense of super-saturated colour and creativity to the CBD.
 The event includes the projection of giant animated video projections onto the walls of CBD buildings; bands and living artists and attracts an audience of over 10,000.

 In 2019, Artwalk featured a dementia-friendly art video, which was projected onto a CBD building.
 A series of 6 workshops with people living with memory loss, guided by artist Lisa Hort and animator Katherine Appleby create a site-specific video projection with seniors learning stop-motion animation techniques.
 ArtWalk will also include a dementia-friendly guided walking tour on the night.

 Want to get involved?

 To be part of the Dementia Friendly Community Steering Committee please contact Council’s Inclusion Officer on telephone 6581 8111 or email: email@example.com